-Want to get fitter through cycling?
-Whether you’re an experienced roadie or new in the saddle, the key to improving is (unsurprisingly!) riding your bike.
+Looking to get fitter through cycling?
+Whether you’re an experienced roadie or new in the saddle, the key to improving is, unsurprisingly, riding your bike.

 But how often should you ride?
-Let’s take a look at the various factors to consider.
+Let’s look at the various factors to consider.

 Before considering how often you should ride, think about your goal.
-If you’re new to cycling, it might just be getting fitter or losing a bit of weight.
-More experienced cyclists may have performance-orientated goals or an event they’re aiming for.
+If you’re new to cycling, it might just be getting fitter or losing some weight, while more experienced cyclists may have performance-orientated goals or an event they’re aiming for.
 This will influence how much you ride.

 So, take a step back and plan out your cycling goals.
-You should choose one overriding goal and a few smaller goals that are linked to it.
+You should choose one overriding goal and a few smaller targets within it.
 Then consider how much riding it will take to achieve it.
-If it’s a major cycling event, you’ll likely need to ride more regularly and at higher intensity – after all, your aim is about getting better at cycling.
+If it’s a major cycling event, you’ll likely need to ride more regularly and at a higher intensity – after all, your aim is to get better at cycling.

-Those simply wanting to boost fitness and lose weight won’t need to ride as regularly or pack in as many hours.
+Those simply wanting to boost fitness and lose weight won’t need to ride as intensely or pack in as many hours.

 Your goal will also act as motivation.
 That’s why it needs to be both challenging but achievable.
-If it’s easy or beyond your reach, you’ll quickly lose motivation.
-And without motivation, those missed rides will stack up and the question of how much you should ride will be meaningless.
+If it’s easy or beyond your reach, you’ll quickly lose motivation and start skipping sessions.

 Any goals should also be inspiring.
-Many riders set goals that are aligned with riding buddies.
-But then it’s not your goal.
+Many riders set goals that are aligned with riding buddies; while this collaboration can be fun, these goals often don’t reflect your own aims, making them harder to stick to.
 Instead, take a step back and think about what inspires you or what you’d love to achieve.
-It should excite you when you think about it.
-That’s when you know it’ll motivate you.
+If it excites you when you think about it, then you know you’ve found a goal to motivate you.

 And once you’re motivated, it’s much easier to plan in rides.

 How much you ride can often be dictated by life.
-We have work, families and responsibilities.
-Planning rides around these can often be tricky.
+We all have work, families, and responsibilities, so fitting rides in around these commitments can often be tricky.

 That’s when planning becomes important.
-Create a riding schedule and then make sure you stick to it – consistency is important!
+Create a riding schedule that works within your routine and then make sure you stick to it – consistency is important!

 So, how often should you ride?